KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 Cost Structure/Revenue Streams
 More than one cash flow source?

+### Example Business Model
+* Donations (self-sustaining?)
+* Freemium (in-app purchases, ads)
+* Freemium for certain amount of time (ex.
+What's App was free for a year, then $.99, available on many devices, helped popularity)
+* Paid (may cause some users to be excluded)
+* Price varies based on device used (iPhones more expensive/users tend to spend more)

 ## Talent
 * Are people of the right skill level on the team?
 * If not, can people of the right skill level be recruited?